beneills/beeacademy/README.md

 Setup: Make sure you've got BeautifulSoup installed and that you've set up a custom beeminder graph #you're going to want it custom so you can change the graph to not auto sum.

-1. Create a settings file (settings.py)
+1. Create a settings file (settings.py) via *cp settings.py.readme settings.py; $EDITOR settings.py*

 2. Put in local env variables: